 Give the drive your full attention.
-Don't allow yourself to become distracted by talking on your cell phone, eating, etc.

-Be realistic about your travel time.
+Do not allow yourself to become distracted by talking on your cell phone, eating, etc. Be realistic about your travel time.
 Expect delays because of traffic, construction, or bad weather and make allowances.

-If you're going to be later than you expected - deal with it.
+If you are going to be later than you expected - deal with it.
 Take a deep breath and accept the delay.